samman4/final-project/README.md

 ## Introduction

-British Columbia (BC) experiences frequent and intense wildfire seasons, particularly during the warmer months from May to October.
-These wildfires pose significant risks to ecosystems, communities, and infrastructure.
-With climate change driving increased temperatures, understanding the relationship between rising temperatures and wildfire density has become crucial for effective wildfire management and mitigation strategies.
+British Columbia (BC) faces intense wildfire seasons, especially from May to October.
+These wildfires present serious dangers to ecosystems, communities, and infrastructure.
+As climate change leads to rising temperatures, it is vital to comprehend how these increased temperatures relate to wildfire density for effective management and mitigation strategies.

 Hypothesis: Higher seasonal average temperatures correlate with increased wildfire density in British Columbia.

-This project investigates the spatial relationship between seasonal temperature patterns and wildfire occurrences across BC during the summer of 2024.
-Using geospatial and statistical methods, we will:
+This project explores how seasonal temperature patterns and wildfire occurrences in BC during the summer of 2024.
+Employing geospatial and statistical techniques, we aim to:
 Analyze spatial patterns of wildfire density and temperature across BC.

-Evaluate the influence of temperature on wildfire density using regression models.
-Address spatial autocorrelation in residuals through advanced techniques like Geographically Weighted Regression (GWR).
+Assess the impact of temperature on wildfire density with regression models.
+Manage spatial autocorrelation in residuals by employing advanced methods such as Geographically Weighted Regression (GWR).

-By examining these relationships, this study seeks to provide insights into how temperature influences wildfire density and inform wildfire management policies in BC.
+This study aims to analyze the relationships between temperature and wildfire density and guide wildfire management policies in BC.

 Why British Columbia?

-BC’s diverse geography, ranging from temperate rainforests to arid plateaus, creates varying wildfire risks influenced by local climate conditions.
-In 2021, the province experienced one of its most severe wildfire seasons, exacerbated by record-breaking heat waves.
-These unique conditions make BC an ideal study area for exploring climate-wildfire relationships.
+British Columbia's varied geography, which includes everything from temperate rainforests to dry plateaus, leads to differing wildfire risks shaped by local climate factors.
+In 2021, the province faced one of its most intense wildfire seasons, worsened by unprecedented heat waves.
+These exceptional circumstances make BC a prime location for studying the connections between climate and wildfires.

 Objectives